mustafayelmer/attribute-manager/README.md

 > Offset data was parepared with using [data.world](https://data.world/)

 ## TODO
-- Array, Map and I18n wrap implementation
+- Array, Map and I18n `wrap` implementation
-- Implementation for validation
+- Implementation for `validation`
-- Integrating data source
+- Integrating `data source`
+- Rule `parser` from plain text

 ---
 ### Prepared by